White T-Shirt Review & Comparison

 Everlane The Cotton V (size medium) $15

-This is another Everlane tee, but unfortunately it was discontinued.
+This is another Everlane tee.
 I like this better than the v-neck, and it fits quite differently.
 In fact, in this one, I needed the small.
 The u-neckline is okay; I’d like it better if it were a little wider though.
 On the plus side, it has a straight hemline and no pocket.
 This is the tee I wore under the knit cardigan on Thursday.

 I wouldn’t wear it untucked, but I want you to see the length and shape.

 The fabric is nice, thin but not that slub material, and not see-through.
 It front-tucks pretty well too.
 I’m keeping it and bummed that I can’t link it for you.

 FRONT TUCK TIP: Tuck it slightly off-center so it looks a little less intentional.
 The idea behind the front tuck is for it to look a bit careless and disheveled.
 I know, my grandmother is rolling over in her grave…

 This next tee is the Madewell brand, purchased at Nordstrom.
 I just added this tee to my wardrobe this spring, and it’s quickly becoming my go-to.
 The slub cotton material is a lot like the Caslon one (above) but it has a more traditional v-neckline and side slits.